starfi5h/DSP_Mod_Support/CameraTools/README.md

 - Path: Select a camera path from the list to record in the secondary camera.
 If not selected, it will capture the main camera.
 Click play button to let the camera move along the path during recording.
   Note: This secondary camera only works best **on the local planet**.
 For space timelapse it is adviced to use the main camera.
 - JPG Quality: JPG quality to encode with.
 [The range is 1 through 100.
 1 is the lowest quality.](https://docs.unity3d.com/ScriptReference/ImageConversion.EncodeToJPG.html)
+- Auto Create Subfolder: When capturing start/stop, it will auto create a subfolder in format of `MMdd_HHmmss` to store screenshots.

 After recording, you can combine the sequence of images into a video.
 For example with [FFmpeg](https://www.ffmpeg.org/):
 ```